Bariatric surgery is currently one of the best treatment options for severe obesity. The National Institute of Health says:

 - Understands surgery and risks

-- Absence of drug and alcohol problems for 1 year
+- Absence of drug and alcohol abuse for one year

-- No uncontrolled psychological conditions for 1 year
+- No uncontrolled psychological conditions for one year

-- Consensus by PPG – Weight Management & Bariatric Surgery team
+- Approval of PPG – Weight Management & Bariatric Surgery clinicians

 - Dedicated to lifestyle change and lifetime follow-up